-Learn How to Avoid Reaching Your Breaking Point
+Salon Owners: Learn How to Avoid Reaching Your Breaking Point

-Another one of your hairdressers is late for work; you’ve just found out a disgruntled ex-hairdresser stole your salon’s customer list and is trying to recruit one of your hairdressers to join a competing salon.
+Another one of your hairdressers is late for work.
+You’ve just found out a disgruntled ex-hairdresser stole your salon’s customer list and is trying to recruit one of your hairdressers to join a competing salon.

-As hairdressers leave, you find it difficult to find good hairdressers to join your team.
+As hairdressers leave, you find it more and more difficult to find good hairdressers to join your team.
 You’re fighting a cold, working 12 hours a day behind the chair.
-Business costs continue to rise.
+Business challenges and costs continue to rise.
 You feel guilty about neglecting your family.

 The secret is not giving up, even when times are tough.
-And don’t worry—you’re not alone.
-I’ve been at the breaking point many times over the forty-one years I owned a salon, but here’s how I stood tall despite it all, and retired debt free.
-There’s hope that anything’s possible for you and your salon.
+And don’t worry—you’re not alone!
+I’ve been at the breaking point many times over the forty-three years I owned salons , and yes I wanted to quit many times.
+But here’s how I stood tall despite it all, and was able to retire financially independent debt free.
+There’s hope for your salon.
 If I can do it, so can you.

 Here Are A Few Tips For Conquering Your Breaking Point:

-Never Give Up — Failure is merely another opportunity to start over again, wiser than before.
+Never Give Up — Failure is merely another opportunity to start over wiser than before.
 Sometimes failure is a great teacher!
 Use it to learn from your mistakes and move on.
 As long as you keep your competitive spirit, seek out help and education, and persevere when the going gets tough, you will prevail.
 No one ever said owning a business is easy.

-Don’t Over React — Carefully identify your challenges over the weekend, then prioritize and address your problem in a calm state of mind.
+Don’t Over React — Carefully identify your challenges over the weekend, then prioritize and address your problems in a calm state of mind.
 Work hard to create a positive and professional work environment.
 Every minute that you are angry, you lose a minute of happiness.

 Delegate — You’re not alone, and you shouldn’t carry the weight of your salon on your own.
 Organize and structure your business.
-Don’t try to do everything yourself; ask others for help.
+Don’t try to do everything yourself: ask others for help.
 If you’re not sure how to do accomplish this in your salon, I discuss it here in my management books.

 Enjoy Some R&R — Get some exercise, spend time with your family, go to a movie, read a book, try to take a couple of days off at a nice resort.
-Remind yourself of the vibrate world outside of your salon.
+Remind yourself of the world outside of your salon.
 Resting is important, you need it to renew your passion for running a salon.
 Don’t worry…your business will still be standing when you return.

 Call a Friend or Colleague — If salon owners organized a support group, many of our everyday obstacles could be addressed and eliminated.
 A salon owners meeting once a month or week, seeking feedback from one another would be a great start.
 I’m currently creating an Inner Circle Discussion Group on LinkedIn for this very purpose.
 Talk to your fellow salon owners and share your knowledge and experiences, while learning new insights and opinions from others.